 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as described in the accompanying Schedule of Findings and Responses we identified a deficiency in internal control that we consider to be a material weakness and other deficiencies that we consider to be a significant deficiency.
+However, as described in the accompanying Schedule of Findings and Responses we identified deficiencies in internal control that we consider to be material weaknesses and other deficiencies that we consider to be significant deficiencies.